 All of my most popular pins are Rich Pins, and whenever I’ve enabled Rich Pins, my reach has improved massively.

 Pinterest takes information from your website and adds it to the Rich Pin that points to it.

 So, if you’ve written an awesome guide to take better travel photos, Pinterest includes the article title & the meta description in the pin automatically.
 Your associated Pinterest account will also show up with a follow button so that new viewers can easily follow the content creator at the source!

 It may be starting to sound quite complicated now.
 That’s more to do with my rambling though, than the actual process of enabling Rich Pins.

 Luckily, I’ve already put together a step-by-step guide to what I consider being the Easiest way to activate Rich Pins on Pinterest… You don’t need to be an IT expert to do it and it’ll take less than 5 minutes.
 P.s.
 There’s also a guide to claiming your website on Pinterest if you haven’t already.

 This is one that relates to your pinning strategy.

 I see very often people saying you need to post 80+ pins a day, or you shouldn’t post more than 10 a day.
-Then there’s the very popular 80:20 rule or 1:1 rule that pretty much just means you should post 80% other people’s pins when your account is still small and only 20% of your own & then flip it around when your account is bigger.
-The 1:1 rule just means you should 1 of someone else’s pin each time you post one of your own.
+Then there’s the very popular 80:20 rule or 1:1 rule that pretty much just means you should post 80% of other people’s pins when your account is still small and only 20% of your own & then flip it around when your account is bigger.
+The 1:1 rule just means you should 1 of someone else’s pins each time you post one of your own.

 I see this now still with the Pinterest account for our travel blog & the Pinterest account for this blog.
 The strategies are vastly different and whenever I’ve tried using the same one at the same time for both, at least one of them has suffered a drop in interaction & reach.